xwipeoutx/hololens-workshop/spatial-mapping/2-using-spatial-mapper.md

   3. Click `Load Room`
   4. Choose the desired room (again, I like `Great Room`)

-**Pro tip:** Since the viewport is so small, I like to have the HoloLens web portal open to 3D View, to give me context.
+**Pro tip:** Since the viewport is so small, I find it useful to have the HoloLens web portal open to 3D View for context.
+Once you're more familiar with the sample rooms, this becomes less necessary.

 1. On the emulator, click the web icon
 2. Select `3D view`